Ancy-hub/Ancy-hub/README.md

 Currently learning **Go**, exploring **AWS**, and building small systems to understand how things actually work.

 ---
+Here’s a **developer-leaning rewrite** of that section while keeping your vibe:

+---

 ### 🖥️ System Logs (Human Edition)

 🌱 Leveling up: Go fundamentals + AWS basics
 🧪 Debug philosophy: logs → more logs → it was a typo

-🤖 Automation origin story:
-✅ Make machines do repetitive work
+👩‍💻 Code + test architecture:
+✅ Write tests like production code
+✅ Build frameworks, not just test cases
-❌ Occasionally automate the wrong thing perfectly
+❌ Sometimes test the test framework

 🐹 Go arc:
 ✅ Compiles successfully
 ❌ Goroutines (terms under negotiation)

 ☁️ AWS phase:
 ✅ Can launch a service
 ❌ Still triple-checking regions like exam questions

 ---